Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The libraries of TEX+/- wig files.
 The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
+                            wig files need to be assigned, please use spaces to separate the wig files.
 For example,
                             $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]